-New York’s Capital - Saratoga Region is a beautiful area of Upstate New York.
+New York’s Capital - Saratoga Region is a beautiful area of Upstate New York and considered the gateway to the Adirondack Mountains.
 Upstate is a mix of small to mid-sized thriving cities, charming Victorian towns and quaint rural hamlets and villages.
 The region does not fit any one mold.
 The Capital Region enjoys a four-season climate and offers exciting things to do year-round.
 The area spans from Albany - the New York State Capital - in the South, to Saratoga Springs in the North, and the Berkshires to the East.

 Each section of New York’s Capital - Saratoga Region is known for something a little different.
 Whether you are looking for museums and history, parks and outdoor activities, great food or cultural events, the area delivers it all – and within driving distance.
-Enjoy it all from your Capital – Saratoga Region vacation rental .
+Enjoy it all from your Saratoga Springs vacation rentals .

 The Berkshires is a scenic highland region that includes the Taconic Mountains in New York.
 Driving distance from Albany, the Taconics within the Berkshires are part of the Appalachian trail system.
 There are many cute towns with local traditions to explore in the Berkshires.